Youngstown–Warren Regional Airport: Facilities and aircraft

-The former long-term parking lot is being used as a training location for a semi truck driving school.
+The former long-term parking lot is currently being used as a training location for a tractor-trailer driving school.

 Passenger terminal

 The Youngstown Warren Regional Airport terminal building sits on the southeast end of the airport.

 In 2000, the Youngstown Airport renovated and expanded the boarding area.
-The new gate area consists of six gates (two jetways and four ground-loading gates), and accommodates aircraft ranging up to a Boeing 757 in size.
+The new gate area consists of six gates (two jetways and four ground-loading gates), and can accommodate aircraft ranging up to the size of a Boeing 757.
 The airport is equipped to handle up to 250,000 passengers a year in the current configuration and can seat up to 400 passengers at any given time.

-Currently the airport has four ticket counters, one baggage claim and on-site capacity for up to five rental car companies.
-The airport's only on-site restaurant was Mikees II, which closed shortly after Allegiant Airlines ceased all remaining operations to the airport in 2018.
-The airport offers a recently expanded parking facility with the area's lowest parking cost.
-The airport's master plan calls for an expanded terminal to add another three gates, should air service spike at any time.
+The airport currently has four ticket counters, one baggage claim and on-site capacity for up to five rental car companies.
+The airport's only on-site restaurant, Mikees II, closed shortly after Allegiant Air ceased all remaining operations to the airport in 2018.
+The airport offers a recently expanded parking facility with the lowest cost of parking in the area.

+The airport's master plan calls for an expanded terminal to add another three gates, should air service return and spike at any time.